mrhm-dev/full-stack-army/resources/lecture-102/README.md

     - Organize the response object in a clear and logical structure that reflects the resource being returned.
     - Use meaningful field names that accurately describe the data being returned.
-    - Consider using nested objects ro arrays for representing complex or hierarchical data structures.
+    - Consider using nested objects or arrays for representing complex or hierarchical data structures.

 <br>

 4. Minimize Data Redundancy:

-    - Only include tha necessary data in the response object to avoid redundancy and optimize network bandwidth usage.
+    - Only include the necessary data in the response object to avoid redundancy and optimize network bandwidth usage.
-    - Exclude sensitive or unnecessary information that is not requited by the client.
+    - Exclude sensitive or unnecessary information that is not required by the client.

 <br>